alexburrell/thai-time/README.md

 - Make it pretty
 - How to read the transcriptions
 - Link to Google Translate for pronunciation
-- Color code transcriptions and Thai to match the parts
 - Default to hiding transcription?